BehaviorTree/BehaviorTree.CPP/RoadmapDiscussion.md

 - Custom Actions (or, in general, custom TreeNodes) must be reusable building blocks.

-- To build a Tree out of Nodes, the Behavior Designer must not need to read nor modify the source code of the a given TreeNode.
+- To build a BehaviorTree out of TreeNodes, the Behavior Designer must not need to read nor modify the source code of the a given TreeNode.

-We realized that there is a __major design flow__ that undermines this goal: the way the BlackBoard is currently used to implement dataflow between nodes.
+There is a __major design flow__ that undermines this goal: the way the BlackBoard is currently used to implement dataflow between nodes.

 As described in [issue #18](https://github.com/BehaviorTree/BehaviorTree.CPP/issues/18) there are several potential problems: